A downloadable game for Windows, macOS, and Linux

 + + + AUTOWORK IN AUTOPROGRESS + + +

 This pre-pre-pre-Alpha release is lacking refinement and presentation - and it can take some getting into - but under the rough edges there's a great example of what we're doing and where we're going.
+If you like what you see, play and automate here, check out the full version on Steam!

 How to Play